 How To Identify Raccoon Droppings

 Raccoon droppings can be found in specific places.
 However, the diet ultimately determines how the excrements will look.
 Gather as much information as possible to determine the animal you’re dealing with.

 The following steps will help you identify raccoon droppings:

 - Determine the location: Raccoons most often do their business in the same location near the base of a tree.
 Elevated places like roofs, logs, boulders, or similar are also commonly used.

 - Look for more clues in the area: See if you can find any fur, tracks, or maybe even food remains in the area.
 Is there anything that can help you determine the correct animal faster?

 - Look at the consistency: Wildlife will commonly leave clues about their diet within the droppings.
-Look for remains of small animals, plants, seeds, and cross-reference it with the diet of a raccoon.
+Look for remains of small animals, plants, seeds, and cross-reference them with the diet of a raccoon.

 - Estimate how old the droppings are: The relative wetness will give you information on the age of the droppings.
 Fresh raccoon poop is still relatively wet and sticky, while raccoon poop that is older will be dried out and clumpy.
 It can take several hours to days to dry out.
 This will depend on weather conditions and exposure to the sun.